Old Temple Entrance

 As soon as Swami Trigunatita arrived in San Francisco, he characteristically plunged into action.
-In discussing the organization of the work with the Vedanta students, he expressed that the main center of the Society should be in the city rather than in the country.
+In discussing the organization of the work with the Vedanta students, he expressed the idea that the main center of the Society should be in the city rather than in the country.
 During his first three months as minister, he gave lectures on Sunday afternoons in a rented hall in downtown San Francisco, and during the week he conducted classes and interviews in a rented flat.
-Soon the flat became too small for the Society’s activities, so they shifted to a larger apartment.
+Soon the flat became too small for the Society’s activities, so the classes were shifted to a larger apartment.

 The swami always had a big project underway.
 In 1904 he began planning a temple that would serve as the Society’s headquarters.
 The swami with a committee of members searched the city for a suitable site.
 They found one near the bay on Webster Street, among sand lots, for $8,000.
 After purchasing the lot, they began collecting funds to start the construction.

-“The cornerstone of this temple,” to quote a pamphlet the swami printed, “was laid by the San Francisco Vedanta Society on 21st August, 1905, for the good of humanity.”
-In a little more than four months the basic building was up, furnished, and ready for dedication, which took place on January 7, 1906.
+“The cornerstone of this temple,” to quote from a pamphlet that the swami printed, “was laid by the San Francisco Vedanta Society on 21st August, 1905, for the good of humanity.”
+In a little more than four months the basic building was up, furnished, and ready for the dedication ceremony, which took place on January 7, 1906.

 The swami published a pamphlet explaining each tower and detail of the structure.
 “This temple,” the pamphlet began, “may be considered as a combination of a Hindu temple, a Christian church, a Mohammedan mosque, a Hindu math or monastery, and an American residence.”
 Then it goes on to explain the fascinating array of symbolism he built into the temple.

 The swami worked incessantly to establish the Society on a firm foundation.
-He held annual retreats in Shanti Ashrama, gave classes and lectures, performed elaborate special worships, published a magazine, Voice of Freedom, and, most importantly, built up the lives of those in his care.
+He held annual month-long retreats in Shanti Ashrama, gave innumerable classes and lectures, performed elaborate special worships, published a magazine, Voice of Freedom, founded a monastery and a convent, established a spiritual retreat, and, most importantly, built up the spiritual lives of those in his care.
 His service was indefatigable.